feluelle/airflint/README.md

 > ⚠️ airflint does not remove imports.
 For removing unused imports please use [autoflake](https://github.com/PyCQA/autoflake) additionally.

+Please check the [known issues](KNOWN_ISSUES.md) first, in case you find any bugs.
+If you cannot find them there, please open an Issue.

 ## 💡 Future Ideas

 - fix Official Airflow `DeprecationWarning`s